-Under the terms of Mr. Caba's Executive Agreement, the estimated incremental payment upon termination by the Company on a change of control of the Company to which he is entitled is approximately US\$650,000 (calculated as at the last business day of the Company's most recently completed financial year) representing an amount equal to two years' salary, plus any amounts owed in respect of accrued vacation, earned bonuses and the accelerated option value of his outstanding Options.
+Under the terms of Mr. Franco's Employment Agreement, the estimated incremental payment to which he is entitled upon an Event of Termination that results from a Control Change (calculated as at the last business day of the Company's most recently completed financial year) is approximately US\$272,850 representing an amount equal to one year's salary, plus any amounts owed in respect of accrued vacation, earned bonuses and the accelerated option value of his outstanding Options.

-Under the terms of Mr. Franco's Subsidiary Agreement, the estimated incremental payment upon termination by the Company on a change of control of the Company to which he is entitled is approximately US\$272,850 (calculated as at the last business day of the Company's most recently completed financial year) representing an amount equal to one year's salary, plus any amounts owed in respect of accrued vacation, earned bonuses and the accelerated option value of his outstanding Options.
+Under the terms of Mr. Roux's Employment Agreement, the estimated incremental payment to which he is entitled upon an Event of Termination that results from a Control Change (calculated as at the last business day of the Company's most recently completed financial year) is approximately US\$295,000 representing an amount equal to one year's salary, plus any amounts owed in respect of accrued vacation, earned bonuses and the accelerated option value of his outstanding Options.